 The course provides training and practical playing experience in a wide range of works for orchestra.
 Concerts and special programs are given throughout the year in which the students will be expected to participate.
 This ensemble will provide students with an opportunity to develop technical skill, sight-reading ability, and knowledge of the repertory related to the ensemble.
 It further allows students to synthesize musical, historical and cultural knowledge into meaningful artistic expression.
 Audition required.
 This course is repeatable for credit.
 Prerequisites: MUSC 3096 or permission of instructor.
-Audition required to develop technical skill, sight-reading ability, and knowledge of the repertory related to the ensemble.
-It further allows students to synthesize musical, historical and cultural knowledge into meaningful artistic expression.
+Audition required allows students to synthesize musical, historical and cultural knowledge into meaningful artistic expression.
 Audition required.
 This course is repeatable for credit.
 Prerequisites: MUSC 3106 or permission of instructor.
 Audition required